wp-plugins/image-widget/readme.txt

 * Adjusted HTTPS/SSL handling so that it's only applied in the view. ( thanks @TheFluffyDoneky and @aerobrent )
 * Added a filter for the image url: 'image_widget_image_url'
+* Add Dutch language translation ( thank you Carsten Alsemgeest - presis.nl )
+* Rename all language files to lowercase image_widget to match the localization string.

 = 3.3.4 =